etwatson/ccivr/README.md

 ccivr [path of input CSV] --output [path of saving directory]
 ```

-If it runs successfully, processing status will be displayed as follows (this is an example from running with [the test file] (absolute path of the test tile)):
+If it runs successfully, processing status will be displayed as follows (this is an example from running with [the test file] (https://github.com/CCIVR/ccivr/blob/main/data/TGF_test-data_ver2.csv)):

 ```
 Reading [path of input CSV]